KyleHutchings/EmotionDetection/README.txt

 Requirements:
  This software was developed using python2 and as such may have issues when being run with python3.

+ If using Windows make sure the installation of Python is 32-bit.

  There are a number of required packages that must be installed to run this software.
  These packages are found in the "requirements.txt" file and can be installed from